premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 </details>

-11. The records from one or more tables that are combined by using which DML command?
+11.The records from one or more tables that are combined by using which DML command?

-- a.
+a.
 SELECT

-- b.
+b.
 PROJECT

-- c.
+c.
 JOIN

-- d.
+d.
 PRODUCT

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)